 While they might all seem interchangeable with one another, some of these online platforms do have their own distinguishing features that make choosing a bit easier.
 That said, Minibar is consistently one of the best options for local bottle delivery.

 This woman-founded company has it all: Not only can you easily shop your area’s Champagne selection (along with spirits, beers, other wines, mixers, and more) and have your order delivered either on-demand or via mail, but you can also book a pro bartender to pour the drinks for your event or gathering.

 Minibar also offers a thoughtful gift selection on its website highlighting various partner brands such as Absolut Elyx and Pearl Street Caviar.
 And to seal the deal, Minibar teams up with and directly supports a different charity every month, meaning your purchase will count beyond the smile it’ll put on your face.

 Pricing will depend on the brands you choose and your location.

 A Champagne delivery service is an essential tool in keeping your sparkling wine selection well-stocked.
 These can come in the form of an online retailer like Wine.com, a winery’s own website (Beau Joie, for example), or a regular membership-based site like The Sip or Fatcork.
 All of these will ship your order to your preferred address.
 If you’re in need of a bottle more urgently, try an on-demand service like Minibar, which can deliver your order to you in as little as an hour.

 How Many Wines Can I Expect to Receive in a Delivery?

 The number of bottles in your box or bag will vary depending on where you’ve placed your order—if you’ve purchased your wines through an online retailer or on-demand app or website, then the number of bottles will simply be what you ordered.
 The only time that really varies is if you’re receiving a shipment from a membership or club, in which case the number of bottles in your shipment will be dictated by your membership plan.
-For example, Fatcork offers three-, four- and six-bottle membership plans.
+For example, Fatcork offers four-, six-, and 12- bottle membership plans.